MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-migration-guide.md

 Before starting the migration process, ensure that you have the following:

-* Visual Studio 17.10 Preview 3 or later.
+* A Teams project that is created using Teams Toolkit for Visual Studio 17.9 or earlier version.
 * Multiple startups feature.
 To enable multiple startups, go to **Tools** > **Options** > **Preview Feature** > **Enable Multi-Project Launch Profiles**.

 ## Migration process